SypekKonrad/car-data-analysis/README.md

 ## Technologies Used

+- **Google Spreadsheets**: Used for logging and organizing real-world data.
 - **Python**: The core language used for processing and analyzing the data.
 - **Pandas**: A powerful library for data manipulation, cleaning, and analysis.
 - **NumPy**: Provides support for numerical operations and array-based calculations.